18.3 Gibbs Free Energy | Delta G = Delta H - T Delta S

 We can summarize the following regarding when a reaction is spontaneous.

-- When you have both a negative ΔH and a positive ΔS, ΔG will always be negative and the reaction is spontaneous at all temperatures.
+If ΔH is negative and ΔS is positive, ΔG will always be negative and the reaction is spontaneous at all temperatures.

-- When the opposite is true (positive ΔH and negative ΔS), ΔG will never be negative and a reaction will not be spontaneous at any temperature, or you could say that the reverse reaction is spontaneous at all temperatures.
+If ΔH is positive and ΔS is negative, ΔG will never be negative and a reaction will not be spontaneous at any temperature, or you could say that the reverse reaction is spontaneous at all temperatures.

 |-||+||-||Spontaneous at All Temperatures|